-- 2.3.4 The number of staff on the Bryncir works site would vary according to the construction phase and activities being undertaken; some activities may be run concurrently.
-It is anticipated that the following would be required for each phase of work: - Preliminary works two staff and four operatives. - Site establishment and earthworks four staff and 10 operatives. - Main civil engineering works eight staff and 24 operatives. - Mechanical and electrical work four staff and 10 operatives. - Site reinstatement and landscape works two staff and six operatives. - 2.3.5 As indicated above, peak of construction is likely to be during the main civils and cabling works phase which will have an approximate duration of ten months.
-During this phase, a peak of 32 full-time equivalent (FTE) workers will be on-site per day at the Bryncir works site. - 2.3.6 To minimise the number of vehicle trips generated, it is expected that car-sharing measures will be promoted by the contractor during peak construction stages.
-As set out in ES Chapter 9, it is assumed that approximately 50% of the workforce (16 out of 32 workers) will participate in car-sharing.
+- 2.3.4 The number of staff on the Glaslyn works site will vary according to the construction phase and activities being carried out.
+The main civils and cabling works phase will generate the most construction vehicle movements.
+During the peak time of this phase, it is anticipated that there will be 28 full-time equivalent (FTE) workers on-site per day at the Glaslyn works site.
+The average number of staff on the Glaslyn works site will be seven FTE positions. - 2.3.5 To minimise the number of vehicle trips generated, it is expected that car-sharing measures will be promoted by the contractor during peak construction stages.
+As set out in ES Volume 4 Chapter 9, it is assumed that approximately 50% of the workforce (14 out of 28 workers) will participate in car-sharing.
 This estimate is informed by car-sharing uptake observed at other relevant infrastructure projects in the wider area.
 A realistic car-sharing ratio of 1.5 workers per vehicle has been applied.
-This results in an estimated 11 one-way daily car movements for the car-sharing workers. - 2.3.7 For the remaining 16 workers who do not engage in car-sharing, it is assumed they will travel individually by private vehicles.
-Adding these 16 movements to the 11 movements generated by car-sharing workers results in a total of 27 one-way daily vehicle movements, per day, for the workforce.

-2.3.8 For the purposes of this assessment, it is assumed that the Proposed Works will generate a total of 54 two-way daily vehicle movements (27 in and 27 out) during the peak of construction.
+This results in an estimated 10 one-way daily car movements for the car-sharing workers. - 2.3.6 For the remaining 14 workers who do not engage in car-sharing, it is assumed they will travel individually by private vehicles.
+Adding these 14 movements to the 10 movements generated by car-sharing workers results in a total of 24 one-way daily vehicle movements, per day, for the workforce. - 2.3.7 For the purposes of this assessment, it is assumed that the Proposed Works will generate a total of 48 two-way daily vehicle movements (24 in and 24 out) during the peak of construction.